lumarini/CFG_project/README.md

 # CFG_project

-CFG project - Group 4 - Films For You
+CFG Project - Group 4 - Films For You

 Films For You is a movie recommendation app that allows users to discover new and exciting films, for whatever the occassion.